 - Promote policy development and action against organized crime.

 - Forge partnerships and model action plans to guide a unified law enforcement response to the threat of organized crime in Canada.

 - Reduce the threat and impact of organized crime.

-- Continue working with the Canadian Integrated Response for Organized Crime Committee to address issues of strategic importance.
+- Continue to work closely with the Canadian Integrated Response to Organized Crime committee to address issues of strategic importance.